Waffle/waffle/Docs/SettingUpDevelopmentEnvironment.md

 Using Eclipse
 -------------

 Eclipse is not required, but useful when editing Java code.

-To generate the eclipse project, open an command line to the `Source/JNA/` folder and run `mvn eclipse:eclipse`
+[Optional] To generate the eclipse project and settings, open an command line to the `Source/JNA/` folder and run `mvn eclipse:eclipse`.
+Generally this will occur automatically by importing maven project into eclipse.

 ```
 $ cd Source/JNA/